bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 ```

 The [vim-vinegar](https://github.com/tpope/vim-vinegar) plugin extends the
-current file browser with some handy functionality.
+Netrw file browser with some handy functionality.
 The most useful of which is
-`-` which opens the file browser in the active split using the current buffer's
+the `-` operation which opens the file browser in the active split using the
-working directory as a starting point, this is handy to navigate to sibling
+current buffer's working directory as a starting point, this is handy to
-files.
+navigate to sibling files.
+Note, continue to use `-` to navigate up the tree.

 supertab
 --------